 How Python looks up attributes

 When you write obj.name, Python does not immediately hand you whatever is stored in the class.
 It follows a sequence of lookups, defined by the descriptor protocol and the object's __dict__.
-According to the Python Data Model reference (opens in new window), the order Python uses for a normal attribute access on an instance is:
+The Python Data Model reference frames the priority chain precisely: docs.python.org (opens in new window) states that instance lookup gives

 Regular functions defined in a class body are also non-data descriptors.
 They implement __get__, which is how Python binds them to the instance when you call obj.method().
 Instance attributes can shadow plain methods by the same mechanism described here.
-The Python Data Model explicitly states that Python methods — including those decorated with @staticmethod and @classmethod — are implemented as non-data descriptors, which is what makes instance-level override possible.
+Per the Python Data Model, standard Python methods — including @staticmethod and @classmethod — are implemented as non-data descriptors, which is precisely why instance-level shadowing is possible for all three.

 obj.name — Python searches in this order: